University of South Carolina

 The Five Points area and where the bars are.
 They are all centralized in the downtown area, but the tour won’t mention this at all.

-What is something should know that has not been mentioned?
+What is something a prospective student should know that has not been mentioned?

 Everyone makes South Carolina out to be this huge SEC school that’s into college football, but there are a ton of different kids here.
 People are from all over the place doing different things and going with the flow.
 I’d say it’s a pretty laid back environment.